↑

 Make a note of all preventative services available for each of the covered members of your family, and schedule appointments for these services.

+Yes, you invest your time, but you invest time in your (and your family’s) health.
 Finding small problems EARLY is the optimal time to find health problems because the health problems generally require less intensive treatment options, which are typically at a lower cost.

 Sometimes these services can be life-saving.